Updated March 22, 2023

 - The trees are flexible.
 This allows subtrees to be relocated with minimal effort.

 So here in this article, we have seen what is tree structure, what are different types of trees in data structure and its benefits.
 I hope you got an idea of some of the common trees in the structure of the data.

 This is a guide to Types of Trees in Data Structure.
-Here we discuss what is trees, 6 types of Trees in Data Structure, with advantages.
+Here we discuss the basic concept with 6 types of Trees in Data Structure along with advantages.
 You can also go through our other related articles to learn more –